Scale Your Local Catch

 - Owner/founder/manager(s) available and committed to actively participate in accelerator activities, including attending weekly virtual trainings, webinars, doing offline work as assigned, responding to program-related communications, filling out evaluations, etc.

-Preference may be given to fishers and harvesters who:
+Preference will be given to fishers and harvesters who:

 - Are Black, Indigenous, Latinx, or identify as a person of color